a9entropy/hide-stash/README.md

 hide-stash
 ==========

-Everyone has some stuff they don't want others to see or access.
+Everyone has some stuff \*cough\* porn \*cough\* they don't want others to see or access.
 Unfortunately I don't have a Personal Computer, and I had some stuff I wanted to hide.
 I tried using some softwares but they just didn't seem right.
 So I made a small script that uses the oldest trick in the book - **Renaming Files**

 ## Disclaimer